-ITAP licenses the CWQ™ from ODE Consulting® Pte.
-Ltd. ODE Consulting and its licensees are among the very few companies worldwide endorsed by Dr. Hofstede and approved to represent his research.
+The Hofstede Culture in the Workplace Questionnaire™ (Hofstede CWQ) is based on the seminal cultural research of Dr. Geert Hofstede.
+ITAP licenses the Hofstede CWQ from ODE Consulting® Pte.
+Ltd. The Hofstede CWQ is the only instrument endorsed by Dr. Hofstede.
+ODE Consulting's licensed CW Partners and Global Resource Team members have worldwide exclusive rights to its use and are approved to represent Dr. Hofstede's research.
 According to Dr. Hofstede, "This [approval] is due to their professionalism and deep understanding of my work.”

 ITAP International was the first organization to license my work.
 With my support, ITAP prepared the "Culture in the Workplace" (CWQ) questionnaire suitable for use in training and consulting sessions for global companies.
 My criterion for choosing these questions has been an optimal face value relationship with the particular dimension.
 Especially in individualist cultures it is essential that participants can compare their own personal answers to their country's dimension scores, but I always stressed that this was a didactic tool.
 Still, some CWQ questions are similar or identical to the questions used in my Values Survey Modules.